radicle-dev/radicle-link/docs/rfc/ethereum_attestation.md

 When you have a link ID, you can find the claimed Ethereum address.
-Obtain the tip of its identity chain and read the ethereum address from the identity JSON `account` field in section `https://radicle.xyz/ethereum/claim/v1`, unless it's expired.
+Obtain the tip of its identity chain and read the ethereum address from the identity JSON `address` field in section `https://radicle.xyz/ethereum/claim/v1`, unless it's expired.
 You need to verify that the given Ethereum address claims back the link ID, see [Discovery from an Ethereum address](#discovery-from-an-ethereum-address).